openhab/openhab-google-assistant/docs/USAGE.md

 If you do not specify the `speeds` option, Google will use and expect percentage values for the fan speed.
 Otherwise, you will be able to set up and use human speakable modes, e.g. "fast" for 100% or "slow" for 25%.

-`speeds` will be a comma-separated list of values and an equal sign and different aliases for that mode after a colon.
+`speeds` will be a comma-separated list of modes, where the mode value corresponds to the speed value to be passed to the device.
+The mode or value is followed by an equal sign to list different aliases separated by a colon sign.
 So in the example stated below both "high" and "two" would set the speed to 100%.
 Some devices may expect a specific value instead of a percentage, like "1" or "2" as speed values.
 In this case, you can adjust the configuration and replace the percentage values with the values that the device expects. (e.g.: `speeds="0=away:zero,1=default:standard:one,2=high:two"`).
 You are also able to define the language of those aliases.